top of page

 The Challenge

-How might we create an online teaching resource that is accessible, uncomplicated, and compelling for design and engineering educators?
+How might we create an online teaching resource that is uncomplicated and compelling for time-constrained educators?

 Process